AshCashh/University-Notes/My Second Brain/Network Communication.md

 - **[[Network Interface Card]] (NIC)**
 - **Network Medium**: is the existent path or physical channel used for transmission in the network.
 An [[Ethernet]] cable is used to attach to the NIC of a computer for wired connections.
 Wireless NIC translates data into radio signals and then transmits via antenna's for wireless connection.
 - **Interconnecting Device**: Allows two or more computers to communicate on the network without being directly connected to one another:
-	- **Router**: a networking device that forwards data packets between computer networks.
+	- **[[Routers & Routing|Router]]**: a networking device that forwards data packets between computer networks.
 Used for connecting multiple networks together.
 	- **Switch**: a device for connecting multiple computers within a network, uses packet switching to receive, process and forward data to the destination device.
 	- **Access Point (AP)**: Allows wireless devices to connect to a [[Wireless]] network